 Do you want to increase sustainable employment whilst on the other hand reducing absenteeism?

-Do you want your employee to b100% again, just as he or she once was?
+Do you want your employee to be 100% again, just as he or she once was?
 Then it also requires attention from the manager or supervisor.
 It is important for you as a manager to delve deeper into a burnout.
 This way you avoid prejudice and annoying miscommunications.
 What are the complaints, what are the causes and how can you successfully encourage the employees to return to the workplace?
 To lend managers a helping hand, we have put the most common prejudices about burnout together and then, we will disprove such prejudice/s and explain them further:

 An Employee Presents Himself